Backup158/DarktideBetterDescriptionsUwuify/docs/README.md

-> [!WARNING]
-> Not yet updated for v3.402!
->
-> (Nightmares and Vision patch)
->
-> Instructions need updating and code needs rewriting
->
-> DO NOT USE UNTIL THIS WARNING IS GONE!

 # WTF does this even do?

 This script turns displayed text from the [Enhanced Descriptions mod for *Warhammer 40,000: Darktide*](https://www.nexusmods.com/warhammer40kdarktide/mods/210) into UwU speak.
-It edits all text that will be displayed to the user, as long as the line is not commented out.
+It edits all text that will be displayed to the user, as long as the line is not commented out and it's associate with English.

 Uses the [uwuipy](https://github.com/Cuprum77/uwuipy) library.